top of page

 As you can see, this looks a lot like re-parenting an inner child.
 What does that past, triggered part of me need to hear?
 How do they need to be held?

 I honestly believe that if we were all able to do this for ourselves, there would be so much less friction in the world.
-It's such an essential skill and by breaking down a 'case study' version for myself it has brought so much clarity.
-I hope that it helps me be better resourced next time something triggering comes up - as it inevitable will.
+It's such an essential skill and by breaking down a 'case study' version for myself it has brought me so much clarity.
+I hope that it helps me be better resourced next time something triggering comes up - as it inevitably will!

 Take a breath.